oduwsdl/sumgram/README.md

 -n=2                                      The base n (int) for generating top sumgrams, if n = 2, bigrams become the base ngram

--d, --print-details                       Print details -o, --output                              Output file -s, --sentences-rank-count=10             The count of top ranked sentences to generate -t, --top-sumgram-count=10                The count of top sumgrams to generate
+-d, --print-details                       Print details -m, --max-ngram=10                        The maximum length of sumgram generated -o, --output                              Output file -s, --sentences-rank-count=10             The count of top ranked sentences to generate -t, --top-sumgram-count=10                The count of top sumgrams to generate